Resume vs. CV: Key differences and examples

 There are three main formats for resumes: reverse-chronological, functional, and combination.
 However, reverse-chronological resumes are the most common and generally the most effective.

-Resume vs. CV?
-When to use each document
+Resume vs. CV: When to use each document

+It’s important to consider the job you’re applying for so you can choose the appropriate document for your application.
 Resumes are a staple of the U.S. job market.
 They are particularly common in business, marketing, finance, and tech roles.
-You should use a resume if you are:
+You should use a resume if you are most modern fields.

 How the terms differ across the world

-The word ‘resume’ isn’t used at all, but ‘CV’ is used to describe the equivalent of an American resume - a short document that highlights your experience, education, and skills.
-CVs are used to apply to jobs in any industry.
+Europe and New Zealand | The word “resume” isn’t used at all, but “CV” is used to describe the equivalent of an American resume - a short document that highlights your experience, education, and skills.
+CVs are used to apply to jobs in any industry. |

-‘CV’ and ‘resume’ are synonymous and are used interchangeably to describe a short document that is generally equivalent to an American or Canadian resume.
+Australia and South Africa | “CV” and “resume” are synonymous and are used interchangeably to describe a short document that is generally equivalent to an American or Canadian resume. |

-In some South Asian countries like India and Bangladesh, it’s common to include your biodata with your resume information, which refers to personal statistics such as your date of birth, gender, race and/or ethnicity, salary information, and marital status.
+South Asia | In some South Asian countries like India and Bangladesh, it’s common to include your biodata with your resume information, which refers to personal statistics such as your date of birth, gender, race and/or ethnicity, salary information, and marital status.
+This type of personal information should not be included on resumes or CVs in most of the rest of the world, since there are strict anti-discrimination laws in place. |

 After you’ve identified which document you need, you’ve got to perfect the formatting so you can connect with hiring managers.
 A clean, well-organized document will be easier to read and more likely to pass through Applicant Tracking Systems (ATS), which many businesses use to screen candidates.

-Resume do’s
+Resume Dos

-- Remaining concise
+- Remain concise

-- Choosing a clean font
+- Choose a clean font

 - Use a professional font